EarthObservationSimulator/instrupy/docs/miscellaneous.rst

 .. _manuv_desc:

-Manuverability and corresponging FOR calculations
+Maneuverability and corresponding FOR calculations
 ===================================================

 There are four types of maneuver which can be specified by the user.
 Depending on the geometry of the underlying FOV/ SceneFOV,